SheldonB/resume/resume.md

 ## Experience

+**Senior Software Engineer, Oracle**, January 2022 - Present

-**Senior Software Engineer, Technical Lead - Lexmark International**, February 2021 - Present
+**Senior Software Engineer, Technical Lead - Lexmark International**, February 2021 - January 2022

 * Led the technical design and implementation of a cloud-driven, real-time IoT solution.
 This solution is used for real-time printer fleet management and device telemetry collection.
 * Implemented a manufacturing-based zero-touch, IoT provisioning system to enable device communication out-of-the-box to Lexmark Cloud.